jford1906/jford1906.github.io/about.md

 permalink: /about/
 ---

-I'm Jeff Ford, Visiting Instructor of [Mathematics][gacmcs] at the
+I'm Jeff Ford, Visiting Assistant Professor of [Mathematics][gacmcs] at the
 [Gustavus Adolphus College][gac].